tmr08c/tmr08c.github.io/content/blog/2022/11/livebook-desktop/index.md

     <img src="./badge-launch-page.png" alt="open in Livebook Desktop option on Run in Livebook page" lazy />
   </center>

-Now, the Run in Livebook page can find your running Livebook Desktop server and launch the Livebook you want to run without configuration.
+Now, the Run in Livebook page can find your running Livebook Desktop server and launch the Livebook you want to run without needing the exact URL.

 ### Keeping in sync with Elixir and Erlang versions